 Where to Stay in Galway

 Staying in this harbor city will get the color back in your cheeks from sheer enjoyment.
-From sweet Bed and Breakfast retreats to medieval fortresses, Galway is the best place to stay in Ireland.
+From sweet Bed and Breakfast retreats to medieval fortresses, Galway is the best place to stay in Ireland, and there are many Galway bed and breakfasts to choose from.

 Budget-friendly option: A 5-minute drive from Galway city center, The Huntsman Inn is a boutique hotel worth staying a few nights.
 Get ready to have an exquisite hearty meal at the restaurant on the premises.